 Contact: Glen Killian (Advisor)

-The International Student Organization, promotes and supports cultural, social and community activities that represent it’s members who are from diverse cultures.
-ISO would like to welcome all LSC-Montgomery students to join the ISO.
-ISO members represent over 65 countries from around the world.
+The International Student Organization promotes and supports cultural, social and community activities that represent its diverse members, who come from over 65 countries from around the world.
+All LSC-Montgomery students are welcome to join the ISO.

 We invite everyone to join us as we present the film classics and the best of the new movies.
 Guest speakers introduce our films to provide context, background, and insights sure to interest.

 Meetings: Several times each semester, usually Wednesday afternoons in the B102 theatre.
 Please check our schedule on the Maverick Film Club of Lone Star College-Montgomery Facebook page: fb.me/MaverickFilmClub